The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-You're about to start a course in science and technology and you're wondering whether your level of maths is going to be enough to get you through.
-This unit will show you how to reflect on what you know, identify which skills you might need for your course, and help you to learn those skills using worked examples and activities.
+Youre about to start a course in science and technology and you're wondering whether your level of maths is going to be enough to get you through.
+This free course, Maths for science and technology, will show you how to reflect on what you know, identify which skills you might need for your course, and help you to learn those skills using worked examples and activities.

-- You will be provided with a list of references to further reading and sources of help, which can help you improve your maths skills.
+- draw on a list of references to further reading and sources of help to improve maths skills.

 - Current section: Introduction